Programme

 Have you ever wondered how some people effortlessly work a room, confidently build rapport, and always have something interesting to say?
 In this session, you’ll learn how to develop the qualities of great networkers, overcome nerves, and make meaningful connections both in-person and online.
 Also, discover how to build an authentic personal brand and stay memorable.
 Join this session to master THE essential skill for future career success.

 By profession, Mark Lynch is a Chartered Engineer and Fellow of both the IMechE and IET.
 He has worked in a broad range of engineering design and lean manufacturing roles, across various industry sectors, principally with SMEs.
 These include instrumentation and measurement, automation and process engineering, the automotive and pharmaceutical supply chains, as well as various contract engineering positions.
 Additionally, he has led groups in the Civil Service, delivering specialist technical projects.
+Mark is committed to raising professionalism and the profile of engineering through mentoring and coaching others.
+With a little help he believes people can maximise their potential, whilst businesses should acquire the best possible talent.
+Mark started his career as a KTP (TCS) Associate, so is pleased to be helping launch the career of others.

 Jan Stringer describes working with Innovate UK Business Connect as the “best job in the world!”.
 She gets the chance to use her senior level technical/commercial business experience to help form and deliver University/Business partnerships and mentor early career KTP Associates to deliver innovations in all disciplines and sectors.
+Over the last 20 years Jan has supported the formation and delivery of nearly 300 KTPs and mentored a similar number of KTP Associates - many of whom she remains in contact with as they progress their careers.

 The Art of Successful Collaboration